 Every time you make substantial changes to your campaigns, wait at least 24-48 hours before drawing any conclusions.

 Take a look at a campaign results graph below.
 The campaign was set live on February 12, and it took Facebook almost 48 hours to gather data and start delivering ads on full steam.

 19) Guessing, Not Testing

-What do you think, which one of these ads by Shopify works best?
+Which one of these ads by Shopify works best, do you think?

 While we don’t have access to Shopify’s Ads Manager to uncover the test results, we can guess that Shopify was running an A/B test to discover the best-performing ad image.

 If they had picked just one image for the ad, Shopify’s team would never know if it really was the best option for driving conversions.